0e4ef622/wine-discord-ipc-bridge/README.md

 Wine Discord IPC Bridge
 =======================

+This is the `winegcc` branch, where the code isn't nearly as janky.

 This program enables other programs which are running under Wine to send Rich Presence data to a Linux Discord client.